Untitled-7

 Our core values are fundamental to the development of the course, and aligned with those set out in the following codes:

-The values embodied in these codes are reflected at all stages, and in all aspects of the course– through its application and selection processes, in the content and delivery of the teaching and research programme, in clinical placements and in the professional and personal support offered to its students.
+The values embodied in these codes are reflected at all stages, and in all aspects of the course – through its application and selection processes, in the content and delivery of the teaching and research programme, in clinical placements, and in the professional and personal support offered to its students.

-The Course gives high priority to providing trainees with frameworks to help them work in multi-cultural communities and to develop culturally sensitive ways of delivering psychological services.
+The course gives high priority to providing trainees with frameworks to help them work in multi-cultural communities and to develop culturally sensitive ways of delivering psychological services.
 We welcome trainees who reflect the wide range of diversity represented by service users.
-We especially want to encourage trainees with disabilities, those from culturally, and economically disadvantaged and diverse groups, and from all social classes.
-We also welcome applications from trainees who are parents, or have other caring responsibilities.
-We believe that the Course, the profession and services are strengthened by ensuring cultural, social and other kinds of diversity within the workforce.
+We especially want to encourage trainees with disabilities, those from culturally and economically disadvantaged and diverse groups, and from all social classes.
+We also welcome applications from trainees who are parents or have other caring responsibilities.
+We believe that the course, the profession, and services are strengthened by ensuring cultural, social, and other kinds of diversity within the workforce.

 The course ethos is explicitly anti-racist and, as a staff team, we are firmly committed to anti-racist practice throughout all aspects of programme delivery.